sergiy79/codecombat/Windows-Development-Environment-Setup-Guide.md

 ##MongoDB

 MongoDB is the database used for CodeCombat.
-To install, unzip to any location that you want, and make a note of the path to that location.
-(Explain how to put that location in the PATH)
+To install, execute the following steps:
+1. Unzip the mongodb directory to any location that you want (e.g. C:/mongodb-2.5.4)
+2. Save the location of the directory in your PATH variable:
+  a.
+Press the start button;
+  b.
+Type "advanced system settings" and press enter;
+  c.
+Press the "Environment Variables..." button;
+  d.
+Under "User variables for..." you'll find the PATH variable, select it and press the "Edit..." button;
+  e.
+Enter ';%PATH_TO_MONGODB' (e.g.: ;C:\mongodb-2.5.4) at the end of the "Variable value" and press "OK".

 ####Mongo Download Links